lironabutbul/flutter-weatherio/README.md

 ## :eyes: Usage

 "Weatrio App" rely on an external dependencies and services like OpenWeatherMap API and Geolocator.<br/>
-Therefore, in order for the application to work correctly, you will need to obtain get a **free API Key** at https://openweathermap.org/<br/>
+Therefore, in order for the application to work correctly, you will need to obtain a **free API Key** at https://openweathermap.org/<br/>

 After you get your free API key, look for `weather.dart` which located in `lib/services/`.<br/>
 Search for the following line, and replace the string with your new API key.